 The Story Behind Valerie Harper's Signature Head Scarves

-Carrie Bradshaw had shoes, Rhoda had scarves — THR talks to the woman who gave Rhoda Morgenstern her signature style.
+Carrie Bradshaw had shoes, Rhoda had scarves — The Hollywood Reporter talks to the woman who gave Rhoda Morgenstern her signature style.

 Few TV characters have ever been as legitimately stylish as Rhoda Morgenstern, the authentic, witty, insecure best friend of Mary Tyler Moore who moved to Minneapolis and worked as a window dresser at Hempel's Department Store.
 Of course, Rhoda came to life courtesy of actress Valerie Harper, who on Wednesday announced she has terminal brain cancer and, doctors predict, roughly three months to live.

 As the spirited 73-year-old actress told People in her announcement: "I'm not thinking of dying.
 I'm thinking of being here now."

 Although 35 years have passed since Rhoda — Harper's Mary Tyler Moore Show spinoff — finished its CBS run in 1978, her character's bohemian caftans, signature head scarves and layers of chunky costume jewels feel as "now" as can be.
 And the story of how Rhoda found her look is as quirky as the character herself.